juniorguru/chick/README.md

 There is no need to deploy this bot manually.
 Everything merged to the `main` branch of the GitHub repo gets automatically deployed to Fly.

-For this to work, the output of `flyctl auth token` must be set as `FLY_API_KEY` secret in the GitHub repo settings.
+For this to work, the output of `flyctl auth token` must be set as `FLY_API_TOKEN` secret in the GitHub repo settings.
 The rest of the setup is in `.github/workflows/build.yml`.

 If you insist to deploy manually from your local machine, follow these steps: